Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 Functions and Procedures can be **called** many times.

 - "*Calling*" means to use the "*sub-headers*" / functions / procedure into the main program
-	- Thus the **main program** can *execute* the function / procedure and output the necessary information.
+	- Thus the **main program** can *execute* the function / procedure and output / run the necessary information.

 ---